South Park Update: The master leasing planning process in jeopardy

 Ecoflight flew media over South Park on September 9.
 Here are aerial photos, courtesy of Ecoflight:

-Issues from our perspective that we addressed in our comment letter to BLM (July 2015) include:
+Issues from our perspective that we addressed in our comment letter to BLM (July 2015 and May 2017) include:

 - Where it is appropriate on BLM-managed lands to lease parcels in the future for oil and gas exploration/development